-While it is possible to get from Langkawi to Koh Lipe by ferry as well – and Koh Lipe is more interesting destination that Satun – we chose to go from Langkawi to Satun because of one simple reason.
-You can get a visa on arrival for Thailand in Satun.
+In 2016 only in Satun you could get a visa on arrival for Thailand (VOA) (now you can get it also in Koh LIpe).
 Most of Europeans don’t need visa when traveling to Thailand for a short period of time, but we, Latvians, need it.

 Traveling From Langkawi to Satun by Ferry